ablestatehq/distributa/README.md

 # Distributa 💰

-Allocate Income to Team members in < 2mins using this Open Source tool.
+An Open Source Tool generate FREE Unlimited Invoices.

 ## How it works

 ### Share Earnings

-1. Enter the Amount
+1. Enter the Amount to be shared.
 2. Add a benecificiary and portion in percentage.
-3. See what everyone gets in real time
+3. See what everyone gets in real time.
-4. What to allocated a different amount?
-Reset and start afresh.
+4. Reset to share more.

-### Invoice
+### Generate Invoice

-You don't need to spend money to send an invoice.
-Distributa gives you the super powers for free.
+Generate unlimited invoices for FREE.

 1. Click Invoice
 2. Enter details